What Are Adaptogenic Herbs | Teelixir

 Known as Ling Zhi in Chinese, the Reishi mushroom is associated with concepts of spiritual potency, immortality, and divine power, closely linked to ancient Taoist beliefs.

-Extract from Reishi mushroom is recognized as a potent tonic for the spirit (Shen), promoting a sense of calmness, grounding, and mental well-being.
+Extract from Reishi mushroom is recognised as a potent tonic for the spirit (Shen), promoting a sense of calmness, grounding, and mental well-being.

 The health advantages of Reishi mushroom include: